processing/p5.js/developer_docs/README.md

 The overarching p5.js project includes repositories other than this one.

-- [p5.js](https://github.com/processing/p5.js): This repository contains the source code for the p5.js library, as well as the p5.dom.js addon library.
+- [p5.js](https://github.com/processing/p5.js): This repository contains the source code for the p5.js library.
 The [user-facing p5.js reference manual](https://p5js.org/reference/) is also generated from the [JSDoc](http://usejsdoc.org/) comments included in this source code.
 It is maintained by [Lauren McCarthy](https://github.com/lmccart).
 - [website](https://github.com/processing/p5.js-website) This repository contains most of the code for the [p5.js website](http://p5js.org), with the exception of the reference manual.
 It is maintained by [Lauren McCarthy](https://github.com/lmccart).
 - [sound](https://github.com/processing/p5.js-sound) This repository contains the p5.sound.js library.
 It is maintained by [Jason Sigal](https://github.com/therewasaguy).
 - [web editor](https://github.com/processing/p5.js-web-editor): This repository contains the source code for the [p5.js web editor](https://editor.p5js.org).
 It is maintained by [Cassie Tarakajian](https://github.com/catarak).
 Note that the older [p5.js editor](https://github.com/processing/p5.js-editor) is now deprecated.